wp-plugins/name-directory/readme.txt

 This plugin adds name/term directories to your Wordpress installation.
 They are like glossaries.
 The output on your website is like a glossary/index.
 I recommend you to take a look at the screenshots, they illustrate more that words.

+The Name Directory plugin was orginally developed for ParkietenVilla.nl to show a directory of names to name your budgies.

 A name directory is a directory that contains entries with the following properties:

  - name